Vancouver is famous for its farmers markets where people can buy local and organic fruits and vegetables, handcrafted art and homemade goods.

 Since the spring of 2020, the coronavirus has been wreaking havoc on all kinds of businesses in the Lower Mainland and throughout the world.
 The BC government declared that farmers markets were an essential service.
 Consequently, while many businesses were ordered to close down or provide only take-out or delivery service, farmers markets, were allowed to remain open.

 Although farmers markets are still allowed to operate, shoppers must maintain proper social distancing.
-To help minimize the risk of spreading the virus, most markets are also only accepting credit-card and debit-card payment (so no cash), and there has been no sampling of products.
-Also, since March 28th, only food vendors have been operating.
-As of the end of May, however, artisan vendors will soon be allowed to participate too.
+To help minimize the risk of spreading the virus, there has also been no sampling of products.

 Other policies to allow for physical distancing have also been implemented at most markets.
 These include maximum numbers of people within the venues and the request that shoppers proceed through the markets along specified routes and all in one direction.

 To learn more about the status of individual farmers markets, see official market websites.

 Lower Mainland Artisan & Farmers Markets

 The list below includes some thirty markets listed in alphabetical order.
 If you prefer to view markets organized by day of the week, check out our list of Farmers Market Daily Schedules.
 Or, continue reading or click on any of the following links to jump to a specific location:

 Note: Market details such as dates, times and locations are subject to change.
 Check each market’s website for exact details.